EgorGrib/Antiplagiat/README.md

 RootDirectory/
 -GroupName1 (for exampl - "M3234")
 	-AuthorName1 (for exampl - "Andrew Gray")
 		-HomeworkName1 (for exampl - "4.
-INI файл")
+OOP")
 			-SubmitDate1 (for example - "20191118202349")
 				-*files with code*
 			-SubmitionDate2